Ebba Sörbom

 Author.

-Ebba Ruzsica Sörbom was born as Ruzsica Schreiber in a Jewish family in Novi Sad, former Yugoslavia.
-As a child, she spoke German, Hungarian and Serbian.
+Ebba Ruzsica Sörbom was born Ruzsica Schreiber to a Jewish family in Novi Sad, former Yugoslavia.
+As a child she spoke German, Hungarian and Serbian.

-In 1944, Sörbom was taken to concentration camps where her mother and younger brother were killed in the gas chambers.
-After all, Sörbom survived Auschwitz and Bergen-Belsen and came to Sweden in 1945.
+In 1944, Sörbom was taken to a concentration camp where his mother and younger brother were gassed.
+Despite everything, Sörbom survived Auschwitz and Bergen-Belsen and came to Sweden in 1945.

-She studied drama at Uppsala University, worked with drama therapy at Ulleråker Hospital and informed about the Holocaust in schools.
+She studied drama at Uppsala University, worked with drama therapy at Ulleråker Hospital and provided information about the Holocaust in schools.

-In 1994 Sörbom received a cultural scholarship from the municipality of Uppsala and in 1997 a scholarship from the Writers' Foundation to study at the Simon Wiesenthal Center in Vienna.
+In 1994, Sörbom received a cultural scholarship from Uppsala Municipality and in 1997 a scholarship from the Swedish Writers' Fund to study at the Simon Wiesenthal Center in Vienna.

 Burial site: 0104-0266